 - Travel to and from Easdale island.
 You will be asked to make your own way to either Oban or down to the island and to time your arrival for the late afternoon before the day the course commences.

 - Cameras and other equipment for your use.
 We recommend you bring your own camera (capable of shooting video), with a small selection of lenses if appropriate, a tripod and suitable clothing for all weathers, including robust footwear.
-We can provide you with a camera if necessary, however.
 Either a laptop or external hard-drive to store footage is essential.

 - Your personal insurance.
 Easdale Experiences, who are facilitating the courses, have all the necessary insurance policies in place for your protection, however, we recommend you have your own travel and personal insurance in the event that you are unable to attend the course after booking, are delayed in your arrival/departure or that your equipment becomes faulty or damaged.